skycoin/skywire-updater/updater/README.md

 # Updater

-updater is a service that can be configured to look for updates for other services, and when those are available, send a POST request to a configured address notifying of such update.
+`updater` is a simplified version of [`autoupdater`](https://github.com/skycoin/services/tree/master/autoupdater) service that can be configured to look for updates for other services, and when those are available, send a POST request to a configured address notifying of such update.
 After that the API exposed by updater can be used to update any service.